sagemath/sage/src/doc/en/developer/git_trac.rst

-As a convention, the ``git trac`` subcommand uses **local branch names** of the form ``t/12345/description``, where the number is the trac ticket number.
+As a convention, the ``git trac`` subcommand uses **local branch names** of the form ``t/12345/description``, where the number is the github issue number.
 The script uses this number to figure out the ticket from the local branch name.
 You can rename the local branches if you want, but if they don't contain the ticket number then you will have to specify the ticket number manually when you are uploading your